Argandov/gpt-projects/README.md

 [i] Execution time: 8.44 seconds
 ```

+I was feeling lazy so I decided to generate this Markdown readme file by:

 ```
 [Prompt]> Document the program /file:gpt-chatter.py summarize it into a README.md file for Github, and provide some useful use cases for it